GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Ground Control (Future Initiative): procs when someone is at full armor, not when the FI user is at full armor
 - Hostile Negotiations (Negotiator's Dilemma): crits caused by a signature weapon aren't affected by damage reduction when shooting a non-named enemy while a named enemy is marked
 - Makeshift Repairs (Foundry Bulwark): explosive damage doesn't proc it
+- Striker's Gamble (Striker): each shotgun pellet counts towards building up one stack so using an ACS-12 allows reaching max stacks faster

 #### High-end